riptano/astra-portal-getting-started/astracliGettingStarted/README.md

 ### 3f Querying with CQLSH

 CQLSH is a standalone interface to work with Astra using CQL (Cassandra Query Language).
-With CQLSH you can execute any number of CQL operations on the database including creating tables, querying data, and much, much more.
+With CQLSH, you can execute any number of CQL operations on the database including creating tables, querying data, and much, much more.
 The Astra CLI will download, install, setup and wrap CQLSH for you so that you can more easily interact with Astra.

 #### Launch CQLSH
 If no options are provided,  you enter `cqlsh` interactive mode